-If you have questions regarding this form, or your board member training requirements, please contact Laura Cole at the KSBA office by phone at 800-372-2962 or email at Laura.Cole@ksba.org.
+If you have questions regarding this form, or your board member training requirements, please contact KSBA Board Team Development by phone at 800-372-2962 or email at training@ksba.org.

 No Board action is required to receive credit for this self-study of KSBA-provided material.